ms-iot/content/en-US/win10/samples/NodejsWUCylon.md

 {% include VerifiedVersion.md %}

-In this sample, you will use [Cylon](https://www.npmjs.com/package/cylon) running on a Raspberry Pi 2 to control a servo connected to an Arduino (with [Firmata](https://www.npmjs.com/package/firmata) installed).
+In this sample, you will use [Cylon](https://www.npmjs.com/package/cylon) running on a Raspberry Pi 2 or 3 to control a servo connected to an Arduino (with [Firmata](https://www.npmjs.com/package/firmata) installed).

 ### Hardware required
-* Raspberry Pi 2.
+* Raspberry Pi 2 or 3.
 * [Arduino Board](https://www.arduino.cc/en/main/products) (Uno is used in this sample).
 * USB to USB B cable.
 * Servo.